mgranieri/Prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+I didn't have any problem building the app.
+However, I had a problem when I accidentally moved some files from one folder to another one.
+Thankfully it got resolved with some help.

 ## License